 How do you make sure it’s your company that gets hired?
-Establishing trust is a key component in building your clientele as a contractor.
+Establishing trust as a contractor is a key component in building up your business.
 Check out our tips for how to build trust with your potential customers.

 Do you have a distinctive style or signature flair?
 Or do you consider yourself a chameleon who can match any customer’s personal preferences?
 Either way, your customers will want to see what you can do.
 Build a professional portfolio of your work to assure your customers that you’re the right match for their needs.
 Make sure to provide high-quality literature to showcase your best projects.
 Customers will be impressed with your preparation and reassured when they see the quality workmanship you’ve done on other homes.

 Did you know that 93% of consumers say online reviews impacted their purchasing decision?
 This means if you’re not highlighting your customers’ experiences, you may be leaving business on the table.
 You’ll really wow homeowners if you offer them testimonials and online reviews from your raving customers before they even ask for it.
 Build this reference list by using an automated system to ask every happy customer for a review.